owclarke/Verilog-Sequence-Detector/README.md

 “circuits” or modules to perform certain tasks, they are combined together to add extra functionality to an FPGA.
 For the purposes of this assignment, the functionality of the Linear-Feedback Shift Register (LFSR) and the Stop-Watch needed to be combined with a Finite State Machine (FSM) in order to create a sequence detector to spot the pattern “1010”.
-The files are called Assign2 as this was the second assignment during the module.
+The files are called Assigmnent2 as this was the second assignment during the module.

-The assign2.src contains a list of different testbenchs and the main file:
+The sources contains a list of different testbenchs and the main file:
 1. Toplevel - This is the main program function, this should be the file to be targeted to the Basys3 board.
 2. Clock_Testbench - This file is used to test the functionality of slowing down the clock for testing in Simulations
 3. FSM_Testbench - This file should be used for testing the functionality of the FSM in simulation by passing through test values into                        into the module.